arkency/posts/posts/2020-05-12-multitenancy-with-postgresql-schemas---what-youd-rather-know-before.md

 ### PgBouncer transaction mode doesn't let you use search_path

 Got PgBouncer in your stack?
-If you're using a managed database (like on Digital Ocean), PgBouncer might part of the default setup.
+If you're using a managed database (like on Digital Ocean), PgBouncer might be a part of the default setup.
 It has [3 pool modes](https://www.pgbouncer.org/features.html).
 You need to set the pool to _Session Mode_ (which has its own consequences) to use any PostgresSQL session features - search_path being one of them.
 If you run on _Transaction Mode_ you can end up with tenants mixed up.

 ### Other db connections need to be dealt with